appium/appium/README.md

 More Stuff and Some Low-Level Tips
 -----------
-If you want to run the Appium server and have it listen indefinitely, you can do one of the following to start an Appium server with or without an app
+If you want to run the Appium server and have it listen indefinitely, you can execute one of the following commands to start an Appium server with or without a specified app:
-pre-specified:

-    > grunt appium
+    > grunt appium           // launch Appium server without app
-    > grunt appium:TestApp
+    > grunt appium:TestApp   // launch Appium server with the TestApp
-    > grunt appium:UICatalog
+    > grunt appium:UICatalog // launch Appium server with the UICatalog app

 Then you can run individual test files using Mocha, for example:

     > mocha -t 60000 -R spec test/functional/testapp/simple.js

 Do you like getting close to the metal?
-Or are you trying to run Appium from a script with a custom app?
-You can start Appium without grunt from the command line (see parser.js for more CLI arguments):
+Or are you trying to launch an Appium server from a script with a custom app?
+If so you can start Appium without grunt from the command line with an app or without an app.
+(See [parser.js](https://github.com/appium/appium/blob/master/app/parser.js) for more CLI arguments.)

-    > node server.js -V 1
+    > node server.js -V 1  // launch Appium server without app
-    > node server.js --app /absolute/path/to/app -V 1
+    > node server.js --app /absolute/path/to/app -V 1  // launch Appium server with app

 In this case, the app has to be compiled for the iPhone simulator, for example by executing the following command in the Xcode project: